Chase the Rainy Blues Away With These West Michigan Activities

 2 – Head to a Grand Rapids Museum

 The Grand Rapids Public Museum is always a fun choice, with new kid-friendly exhibits every few months.
-And the Gerald R. Ford Presidential Museum might not be at the top of your mind when you think indoor fun for kids, but it’s a really neat place!
+And the Gerald R. Ford Presidential Museum (temporarily closed) might not be at the top of your mind when you think indoor fun for kids, but it’s a really neat place!
 Take a trip through history with your kids and help them see life through a different lens.

 For a full list, check out our Big List of Museums, Zoos and Science Centers.